Mars and Beyond: Additional releases

 An educational film titled Cosmic Capers was edited out of this episode in 1979.
 It was shorter than the original and ran 18 minutes.

 In 2003, with the cooperation of Disney, a 35mm five-minute excerpt from Mars and Beyond was restored and presented in Don Hertzfeldt's Animation Show theatrical tour.

 Two clips from the episode are shown as part of a movie loop at the Sci-Fi Dine-In Theater Restaurant at Disney's Hollywood Studios, with the clips being the introduction with Garco and the science fiction parody.

 Home media

-The episode was released on May 18, 2004 on Walt Disney Treasures: Tomorrow Land.
+The episode was released on May 18, 2004, on Walt Disney Treasures: Tomorrow Land.

+It was included in HD as a Special Feature on Disney's Roving Mars (2006) Blu-ray, released on July 31, 2007.

 It was added to Disney+ in June 2020.